Thursday, March 25, 2021

 In the final section of the wall, we see crusaders proceeding in a procession, followed by Christopher Columbus on a ship.

 In the foreground are the suffering and oppressed, while the religious and proud pass them by.
 This includes a blind woman, a father with his homeless family, and a mother with her lame son.
-Below these figures are some small painted banners with words that are now illegible; they used to say things like "Poverty" "Oppressed," etc. One near the front of the room definitely says "To Earth's End," but I can't decipher the first part
+Below these figures are some small painted banners with words that are now barley legible.
+One labels a group "poverty"; another labels them "the least of these."
+Underneath Columbus is a family driven to emigrate; underneath them, a banner reads "To Earth's End."

 From the south wall comes a Pilgrim seeking religious freedom; from the north wall comes a trader seeking wealth.
 They represent the different reasons people came here.
 A Native American stands between the two, already having claimed America as his home.
 Behind these three contrasting figures stands Zion, brightly lit, high near the ceiling, representative of the ultimate designs of God and destination of mankind.
 A temple stands in the city.
 Minerva clarified: "We have not had in mind any city exactly.
 It could be Salt Lake, Logan, Provo, Bear Lake, Manti, but it is the place where the little stone cut out of the mountain without hands should begin to roll forth until it should cover the whole earth."